argonne-lcf/ai-testbed-userdocs/docs/habana/Example-Programs.md

 ## Copy Examples

-Habana provides examples of some well known AI applications under the path: `/lambda_stor/habana/apps/1.4.1/Model-References`, on the Habana compute node **habana1**.
+Habana provides examples of some well known AI applications under the path: `/lambda_stor/habana/apps/1.4.1/Model-References`, on the Habana compute node **habana1** or  **habana2**.
 Make a copy of this to your home directory:

 ```bash
 cd ~/